kepon85/php-captcha-country/README.md

 ## How it works

 1. The script resolves the visitor IP (supports `HTTP_CF_CONNECTING_IP`, `X-Forwarded-For`, etc.).
-2. Country resolution first checks a local GeoIP CSV database, then an HTTP endpoint.
+2. Country resolution first checks a local MaxMind MMDB database, then a local HTTP resolver, and finally a public HTTP endpoint.
 Results are cached in `var/state.json`.
 3. Allowed countries skip the CAPTCHA entirely.
 Other countries must solve it.
 Repeated failures lead to a temporary ban.
 4. Bans, attempts, and Geo cache entries are purged lazily in the background or via a CLI task.
 5. Every operation is intentionally lightweight: minimal I/O, no Composer dependencies, works from PHP 5.6 to 8.4.